Hate passwords?Luckily Google has set them aside - ExBulletin

 Thanks to clever hackers and human error, passwords are easy to steal and crack.
 And making them more complex only opens the door for users to beat themselves up.

-After years of analyzing hacked password caches, we found that the most commonly used password was “password123”.

-A recent study by password manager NordPass found that it’s now just “passwords.”
-This is not fooling anyone.

 Passwords are also frequently compromised in security breaches.
-Stronger passwords are more secure, but only if you choose something unique, complex, and non-obvious.
+A stronger password is more secure, but only if you choose one that is unique, complex, and non-obvious.

 In addition to avoiding all these problems, passkeys have one advantage over passwords.
 Since these are specific to a particular website, fraudulent sites cannot steal passkeys from dating sites and use them to raid bank accounts.